stackbilly/kotlin-real-estate-api/README.md

 # kotlin-real-estate-api
-A simple kotlin app consuming a real estate api endpoint using retrofit
+This simple kotlin application illustrates how this real estate api can be consumed using retrofit